KevinAst/MyWeb/FireWithin/gitbook-plugin-my-plugin/README.md

     collapsibleSectionID: string,  // the state id for the optional CollapsibleSection
                                    // - OPTIONAL: when omitted, NO CollapsibleSection is generated
                                    // - must be unique (if not, will impact other collapsible states across the site)
-                                   // - suggested format: cs-ss-mat-2026 (for CollapsibleSection-SermonSeries-Matthew-2026)
+                                   // - suggested format: ss-mat-2026 (for SermonSeries-Matthew-2026 ... auto prefixed with `collapsibleSect_`)
     settings: { // settings impacting entire series (OPTIONAL)
       includeStudyGuide: boolean, // directive include/omit StudyGuide column (DEFAULT: true) },